-The kernel license failure message indicates that you are attempting to run more simultaneous Wolfram processes than your license allows.
+The License Limit Reached message indicates that you are attempting to run more simultaneous Wolfram processes than your license allows.

 To look up how many processes you purchased with your license, evaluate

 $MaxLicenseProcesses from within a desktop Wolfram Language session.
 This returns the number of controlling processes your Wolfram System can run simultaneously.